cgihlstorf/AIAgents/Topic5RAG/README.md

 NOTE: for this experiment I used ChatOllama with `qwen3-next:80b-cloud` instead of `gpt4-mini`.

-### Does Qwen3-next do a better job than Qwen 2.5 1.5B in avoiding hallucinations?
+### Does Qwen3-next80b do a better job than Qwen 2.5 1.5B in avoiding hallucinations?

-TODO
+`Qwen3-next80b` seems to hallucinate slightly less than `Qwen25-1.5b`, though I was unable to verify a few of its answers because the questions did not specify information needed in order to most precisely answer the question.
+This informations includes specifying that questions about cars refer to Model T cars (question 3 about the
+Model T does not specofy this) and specifying the specific date of congressional proceedings being referenced (question 4 about the congressional proceedings does not include a date or mention specific proceedings).
+Thus, there is no ground truth readily available to compare with these answers to determine if they are hallucinations or not.
+There were a couple of times when the model said that it could not answer a congressional proceedings questiion because it did not have the information from that far into the future, which helped prevent possible hallucinating false information in those cases.

-### Which questions does Qwen3-next answer correctly?
-Compare the cut-off date of Qwen3-next pre-training and the age of the Model T Ford and Congressional Record corpora.
+### Which questions does Qwen3-next80B answer correctly?
+Compare the cut-off date of Qwen3-next80b pre-training and the age of the Model T Ford and Congressional Record corpora.

 TODO